-- Give you respect and always behave professionally - Say who they are and show you their identity card before coming in - Tell you what they're going to do and what this will mean for you - Protect things in your home from damage, dust and paint - Make sure what they're working with isn't dangerous - Clear their rubbish from your home and make sure electricity, water and gas are put back on after the work's been done - Close doors and gates when they leave - Explain how any new things they've put in work - Agree with you the next course of action when a further visit is required.
+- Give you respect and always behave professionally - Say who they are and show you their identity card before coming in - Tell you what they're going to do and what this will mean for you - Protect things in your home from damage, dust and paint - Make sure what they're working with isn't dangerous - Let you know how the work's going - Clear their rubbish from your home and make sure electricity, water and gas are put back on after the work's been done - Close doors and gates when they leave - Explain how any new things they've put in work. - Agree with you the next course of action when a further visit is required.